Complex Wavelet-Based Sinogram Segmentation for Metal Artifact Reduction in Cone-Beam CT: Results

 First of the experimental metal datasets, dataset (III) provides a simple test case for severe artifacts caused by an amalgam filling.
 As in dataset (I), the HT-MAR approach reduces artifacts in the uncorrected FDK reconstruction.
 However, residual artifacts persist due to missed metal voxels near the metal boundaries in the segmentation.
 The CW-MAR method removes nearly all artifacts, particularly in the sagittal and coronal slices.
+The reduction of streaking artifacts is quantitatively supported in the metrics presented in Table \ref{tab:metrics}.

 Dataset (IV) produces substantial artifacts in the FDK reconstruction.
 For HT-MAR, identifying a suitable threshold level is challenging, as the HU values of the artifacts overlap with those of the actual metal features.
 This leads to poor metal segmentation.
 In contrast, CW-MAR removes most artifacts and recovers the general shape of the prosthesis.
+The quantitative metrics also support these findings.

 Dataset (V) presents a particularly challenging MAR scenario, in which the metal object is partially outside the reconstruction field of view (FOV).
 As a result, streaking artifacts are present even when the metal itself does not appear within the reconstructed volume.
 The large screw produces severe artifacts in the uncorrected FDK reconstruction.
 The image-domain HT-MAR approach is unable to reduce artifacts caused by metals outside the reconstruction FOV and additionally struggles with accurate boundary segmentation, especially in the coronal direction, where the screw geometry is particularly challenging.
 In contrast, the CW-MAR method is not affected by metals outside the reconstruction FOV, since segmentation is performed in the 3D sinogram domain, where the corresponding metal trace is present.
 Consequently, artifact reduction is effective.
-However, as in previous cases, projection inpainting introduces some blurring, which in this dataset leads to a loss of fine anatomical detail.
+The quantitative metrics report largely reduced artifacts for the CW-MAR method, while values for FDK and HT-MAR remain similar, indicating a failure of artifact removal.
+However, as in previous cases, projection inpainting introduces some blurring in CW-MAR, which in this dataset leads to a loss of fine anatomical detail near the metal boundary.